Skip to main content

 GST (goods and services tax)

-When the listed services rules for food and beverage delivery do not apply
+When the marketplace rules do not apply

-The listed services rules for food and beverage delivery do not apply when:
+The marketplace rules do not apply when:

-In these cases the business is the supplier of the services and not the independent contractor or the employee.
+In these cases, the business is the supplier of the services and not the independent contractor or the employee.
 GST will usually already apply to these services.

 Was this page helpful?